30 x 50 or 30mm x 50mm, while your records may use a different format like 30x50mm.

 Extract numbers and units

 For each match, the function extracts the numbers and their associated units.
-The function standardizes unit variants like"
+The function standardizes unit variants like", inch,

 Generate variants